ustropics/ustropics/README.rst

   * ``pip install django``
   * ``django-admin startproject project_name``

+After intial setup above, if you ever need to reconnect to your project, you can simply use these commands below:
+  * ``cd /mnt/c/path/to/project``
   * ``source env/bin/activate``
   * ``./manage.py runserver``

 **********************************
 Initialize GIT and Upload Project
 **********************************

+It's good practice to connect Github to user projects.
+Below we will quickly outline these processes.
+See Github requirements above.

 Run git.bash
   * ``cd /path/to/project``